 Unlike some towns, Big Piney isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Big Piney are a mix of both white- and blue-collar jobs.
 Overall, Big Piney is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Big Piney who work in sales jobs (21.84%), office and administrative support (14.08%), and law enforcement and fire fighting (10.68%).

-Big Piney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Big Piney doesn't have a public transportation system that people use for their commute.

 The education level of Big Piney citizens is substantially higher than the typical US community, as 33.96% of adults in Big Piney have at least a bachelor's degree.